Vishnukundina dynasty: Army

 The Hastikosa was the officer-in-charge of elephant forces and the Virakosa was the officer-in-charge of land forces.

-These officers issued even grants on behalf of the kings.
+These officers also issued grants on behalf of their monarchs.

 Taxes

 There may have been well-organized administrative machinery for the collection of land revenue.

 Agrahara villages enjoyed tax exemptions.
 Sixteen types of coins of the Vishnukundina rulers have been found by archaeologists.

 Religion

 All the records of the Vishnukundinas and the kings prior to the Madhava Varma II seem to be patrons of Hinduism.

-From the time of the accession of Madhava Varma II, an aggressive self-assertion of the Vedic Brahmanism occurred.
+From the time of the accession of Madhava Varma II, an aggressive self-assertion of the Vedic Hinduism occurred.
 Elaborate Vedic ceremonies like Rajasuya, Sarvamedha, and Aswamedha were undertaken.
 The celebration of all these sacrifices represents the traditional spirit of the Brahmanical revival.
 Some of the rulers referred to themselves as 'Parama Mahesvaras'.
 The inscriptions refer to their family deity Sri Parvata Swami.

 The names of rulers like Madhava Varma and Govinda Varma show their Vaishnavite leanings.
 Thus both the Hindu sects of Saivism and Vaishnavism might have received equal patronage from them.